The Next Doctor: DVD release

 Unfinished cover art of The Next Doctor DVD.
 This version lacked the hot air balloon in the top right corner, which was considered a spoiler by the production team and so a balloon-free version of the cover was released to the web prior to broadcast.
 The final version of the cover includes the balloon.

 The DVD was released in the United Kingdom on 19 January 2009.
 The DVD features a full set of end credits newly produced in a "cinematic" format to replace the broadcast version.
 There is an hour of special features on the disc, including the full Doctor Who Confidential for the episode, a cut-down edition of the Doctor Who Prom hosted by Freema Agyeman and the seven-minute mini-episode "Music of the Spheres".
 The DVD was re-released on 11 January 2010 in the boxset 'The Complete Specials', packaged with the remainder of the 2008–10 specials.

 The ten Christmas specials between "The Christmas Invasion" and "Last Christmas" inclusive were released in a boxset titled Doctor Who – The 10 Christmas Specials on 19 October 2015.

 Blu-ray release

 Although "The Next Doctor" was not filmed in High Definition, it was up-scaled for Blu-ray, with DTS HD 5.1 Audio, and released as part of the 2008–2010 Specials boxset, for Blu-ray, entitled "Doctor Who: The Complete Specials".

 Soundtrack

 Selected pieces of score from this special, as composed by Murray Gold, were included in the specials soundtrack on 4 October 2010, released by Silva Screen Records.

 Awards

 In April 2010, it was nominated for the Hugo Award for Best Dramatic Presentation, Short Form, along with "Planet of the Dead".
 Both lost out to "The Waters of Mars".
-It was nominated for Outstanding Visual Effects in a Broadcast Miniseries, Movie or Special at the 7th Visual Effects Society Awards but lost to John Adams.
+It was nominated for the 2008 VES Award for Outstanding Visual Effects in a Broadcast Miniseries, Movie or Special, losing to John Adams.